 Support winner: ExpressVPN

-Many people are turning to VPN services to unblock streaming websites, such as Netflix, Amazon, or Hulu.
+Many people are turning to VPN services to unblock streaming websites.
+This includes using a VPN to unblock Amazon Prime, Netflix, Hulu, and many more.
 As an expat who watches Netflix, this is an area where I’m regularly testing VPNs.

 First up is PIA.
 I found that Private Internet Access could not unblock Netflix.
 Here you can see Netflix is blocking me when connected to a PIA server in the US.

 Next up is ExpressVPN.
 ExpressVPN was able to unblock Netflix for me without any issues.
-The streaming quality was perfect and there were no problems with playback.
+The streaming quality was perfect and it remains the best VPN for Netflix.
+Below I’m testing US Netflix with an ExpressVPN server in Washington, DC.

 Streaming winner: ExpressVPN

-ExpressVPN utilizes very strong encryption standards: an AES 256-bit cipher with a 4096-bit RSA key and SHA-512 HMAC authentication.
-ExpressVPN apps also utilize the “Network Lock” kill switch feature we discussed earlier.
+Encryption and kill switch – ExpressVPN utilizes very strong encryption standards: an AES 256-bit cipher with a 4096-bit RSA key and SHA-512 HMAC authentication.
+ExpressVPN apps also utilize the “Network Lock” kill switch feature to ensure all traffic remains encrypted in the VPN tunnel.
+DNS requests are securely translated by ExpressVPN’s DNS servers (no third parties).

 PIA also provides strong encryption standards, but also allows the user to modify data encryption, authentication, and handshake.
 Below you can see the encryption preferences in the PIA client.

-While the customization may appeal to some users, PIA does not offer stronger encryption or more security over ExpressVPN.
+While PIA may be a decent VPN for Windows with these custom encryption options, it also comes with some drawbacks.
+For starters, PIA does not offer stronger encryption or more security over ExpressVPN.
 In fact, one can utilize a lower level of encryption with PIA.

 Security winner: ExpressVPN